daemon-labs-io/docker-terraform-aws/README.md

 }
 ```

-Open the `providers.tf` file in the **terraform** directory and update the provider to the following:
+Open the `terraform/providers.tf` file and update the provider to the following:

 ```hcl
 provider "aws" {